geraldnilles/Chromecast-Server/GoogleCastProtocol.markdown

 Note: If google doesnt give me an AppID, i could just setup Firewall that redirects one of the Test Apps to my local server.

-## Data Exchange
+## Launching A Web App Overview
+This section will cover all of the steps required to launch a WebApp on A Chromecast Device.

-1. Chromecast Boots - Ready to Cast
+1. Chromecast boots
-    * DIAL Server Running
+    * DIAL Server is Running and waiting to receive a Web App
-    * Chrome Running
+    * Chrome Browser is running and displaying the "Ready to Cast" screen
-2. Sender Searches for Chromecast device using the DIAL protocol
+2. Sender Searches for Chromecast devices using DIAL Service Discovery
-    * DIAL Service Discovery is used to find the Chromecast.
-It is based on SSDP (UPnP)
+    * Sender sends an M-SEARCH request.
+3. Chomecast responds to search request using DIAL Service Discovery
+    * The device responds to inform the Sender of its IP address and Friendly name (ie "Family Room Chromcast")
-3. Sender Attempts to Launch a WebApp on the Chromecast using the DIAL protocol
+3. Sender Attempts to Launch a Web App on the Chromecast using the DIAL REST protocol
-    * DIAL REST Serice is used to launch applications.
-It is based on HTTP
-    * The AppID of the app you wish to launch is sent to the Chromecast
+    * The App-ID is sent to the Chomecast Device
-4. Chromecast Fetches the WebApp form Google's Servers
+4. Chromecast fetches the Web App URL from Google's Servers
-    * Forwards the App ID to Google's server and recieves the appropriate URL
+    * The App-ID is sent to Google's server and Google's server responds with the Web App's URL
-    * This use of Google Servers is what gives them control over the apps
+    * The use of Google Servers is what gives them control over the apps that people and use
-5. Chromecast Loads the WebApp usin the provided URL
+5. Chromecast Loads the Web App URL using the Chromecast Web Browser
     * Loads the HTML, CSS, and Javscript
-    * Attemps to Start a WebSocket connection
 6. Sender and Chromecast create a WebSocket connection.
-    * Now the Sender can Play, Pause, Skip, Load new media, etc...
-            * This server allows sender devices on the network to discover the Chromecast device.
-The sender broadcasts a multi-cast message to the entire network and looks for response.
-This is based on SSDP.
-            * Once found, this server also launches applications on the Receiver's Chome Browser
-        * Chrome Browser
-            * This is a regular Chromebrowser.
-The DIAL server receives a request to launch an App and the server loads the appropriate webapp on the browser.
-            * The exact URL for the webapp is stored on Google's servers.
-When you whitelist your device, you provide URLs to your apps.
-Google responds with an App ID.
-When you ask to launch this App ID, the Chromecast, asks Google's Servers for the appropriate app URL.
-This is how Google controls the available apps
-            * Once the App is loaded, a websocket is opened between the Host and Reciever

-* Sender Device
-    * HTTP Interface
-        * Finds devices using the DIAL protocol
-        * Launches Web Apps using DIAL protocol
-    * UDP Socket Interface
-        * Sends WebSocket communication once the Web App is laoded

-TODO Figure out if there is a spcial APP-ID that points to a local IP Address

-Note: If google doesnt give me an AppID, i could just setup Firewall that redirects one of the Test Apps to my local server.

-## Data Exchange
-1. Chromecast Boots - Ready to Cast
-    * DIAL Server Running
-    * Chrome Running
-2. Sender Searches for Chromecast device using the DIAL protocol
-    * DIAL Service Discovery is used to find the Chromecast.
-It is based on SSDP (UPnP)
-3. Sender Attempts to Launch a WebApp on the Chromecast using the DIAL protocol
-    * DIAL REST Serice is used to launch applications.
-It is based on HTTP
-    * The AppID of the app you wish to launch is sent to the Chromecast
-4. Chromecast Fetches the WebApp form Google's Servers
-    * Forwards the App ID to Google's server and recieves the appropriate URL
-    * This use of Google Servers is what gives them control over the apps
-5. Chromecast Loads the WebApp usin the provided URL
-    * Loads the HTML, CSS, and Javscript
-    * Attemps to Start a WebSocket connection
-6. Sender and Chromecast create a WebSocket connection.
-    * Now the Sender can Play, Pause, Skip, Load new media, etc...While Google has release APIs for iOS, Android, and Chrome, it has not openly released documentation on the protocol which Chromecast uses.

-## Software
-* Receiver Device (Chromecast)
-    * Android Operating System
-        * Web Server (DIAL Protocol) -
-            * This server allows sender devices on the network to discover the Chromecast device.
-The sender broadcasts a multi-cast message to the entire network and looks for response.
-This is based on SSDP.
-            * Once found, this server also launches applications on the Receiver's Chome Browser
-        * Chrome Browser
-            * This is a regular Chromebrowser.
-The DIAL server receives a request to launch an App and the server loads the appropriate webapp on the browser.
-            * The exact URL for the webapp is stored on Google's servers.
-When you whitelist your device, you provide URLs to your apps.
-Google responds with an App ID.
-When you ask to launch this App ID, the Chromecast, asks Google's Servers for the appropriate app URL.
-This is how Google controls the available apps
-            * Once the App is loaded, a websocket is opened between the Host and Reciever

-* Sender Device
-    * HTTP Interface
-        * Finds devices using the DIAL protocol
-        * Launches Web Apps using DIAL protocol
-    * UDP Socket Interface
-        * Sends WebSocket communication once the Web App is laoded

-TODO Figure out if there is a spcial APP-ID that points to a local IP Address

-Note: If google doesnt give me an AppID, i could just setup Firewall that redirects one of the Test Apps to my local server.

-## Data Exchange
-1. Chromecast Boots - Ready to Cast
-    * DIAL Server Running
-    * Chrome Running
-2. Sender Searches for Chromecast device using the DIAL protocol
-    * DIAL Service Discovery is used to find the Chromecast.
-It is based on SSDP (UPnP)
-3. Sender Attempts to Launch a WebApp on the Chromecast using the DIAL protocol
-    * DIAL REST Serice is used to launch applications.
-It is based on HTTP
-    * The AppID of the app you wish to launch is sent to the Chromecast
-4. Chromecast Fetches the WebApp form Google's Servers
-    * Forwards the App ID to Google's server and recieves the appropriate URL
-    * This use of Google Servers is what gives them control over the apps
-5. Chromecast Loads the WebApp usin the provided URL
-    * Loads the HTML, CSS, and Javscript
-    * Attemps to Start a WebSocket connection
-6. Sender and Chromecast create a WebSocket connection.
-    * Now the Sender can Play, Pause, Skip, Load new media, etc...
+    * This connection is used to send playback commands to the Chromecast

+# Protocol Details

+## Chromecast Discovery
+The DIAL discovery is used to discovery new Chromecast device on the network

+* M-Search Request
+    * This is sent over UDP on the multicast address 239.255.255.250 and port 1900.
+* M-Search Response
+    * Chromecast responds with a LOCATION header that contains the Chromecasts IPv4 address
+* Device Description Request
+    * Sender asks for more information about the device
+* Device Description Response
+    * Chomecast responds with details.  including the Chromecast's name

+## Web App Launch
+The DIAL REST is used to launch Web applications on the Chromecast.

+* Launch Request
+    * Sender asks for the Chromecast to Launch the provided App
+    * The App-ID is used
+* Fetch Web App URL
+    * Chromecast sends App-ID to google's servers.
+Google responds with the Web App's URL
+* Load Web App's URL
+    * URL is loaded into the Chromecast Browser
+* Launch Response
+    * Chromecast confirms that the App was launced

+## WebSocket Commands
+Once the Web App is loaded on the Chromecast, WebSockets are used to send playback commands to the Chromecast device.
+Some examples of playback commands are Play, Pause, and Seek.

+The exact commands are no known at this time, but we can probably figure them out by looking at the GoogleCast Chrome App source code.
+The Chrome App is 100% javascript.
+However, the variables are renamed to make it difficult to read.
+Its kind of annoying, but it'll work.